-When vehicles tailgate or follow other vehicles too closely, there is a heightened risk of a crash because drivers may not have the time or space to slow down or stop in time to avoid a collision.
+When vehicles tailgate or follow other vehicles too closely, there is a heightened risk of a major or minor accident crash because drivers may not have the time or space to slow down or stop in time to avoid a collision.

 When drivers don't stop for a red light, there is the danger of a horrific street intersection collision.
 These types of collisions often result in catastrophic injuries or fatalities.

 California law prohibits drivers from operating their vehicles while under the influence of alcohol and/or drugs.
 An impaired driver poses a grave danger to other drivers and vehicle occupants as well as pedestrians, motorcyclists and bicycles.